 Class Conduct: All cell phones should be turned off in all classes.
 If you must receive a call notify your instructor and step out of the classroom.
 No cell phones are allowed during testing.
 No disruptive behavior is allowed in class; if a student is being disruptive as determined by the instructor one warning will be given.
-If the behavior persists, the student will be sent home and counted absent.
+If behavior persists, students will be sent home and counted absent.